Extensions

 Digital and Analog Measurements#

 Digital and analog measurement extensions let you write Python code that processes a selected range of analog or digital data and produces metrics.
-For example, to calculate the jitter in a digital clock recording, write a Python script that iterates over the transitions in the selected range and computes the deviation from nominal.
-Once written, shift+click a region of a digital channel, and your measurement result appears in the list with the other measurements.
+For example, you can compute the jitter in a digital clock signal by iterating over transitions and calculating the deviation from nominal, or measure the RMS voltage of an analog waveform over a selected region.
+Once written, shift+click a region of a channel and your measurement result appears alongside the built-in measurements.